Laboratory

 • When the pressure has reached a minimum, note the value.

-WARNING:Raise the actuator very slowly until it reaches its highest position and observe the pressure in the dewar.
+WARNING: Raise the actuator very slowly until it reaches its highest position and observe the pressure in the dewar.
 Do NOT begin pumping until you observe the pressure.

-• If you observe a high pressure (more than a few torr), you should pump the vacuum space very slowly by opening valve #2 as little as possible.
+• If you observe a high pressure (more than a few Torr), you should pump the vacuum space very slowly by opening valve #2 as little as possible.

-WARNING:The pressure in the vacuum space must NEVER be allowed to change quickly.
+WARNING: The pressure in the vacuum space must NEVER be allowed to change quickly.
 Ideally, there should never be more than a torr pressure reading at the vacuum gauge.
-Rapid pressure changes will cause permanent damage to the thermal shield and superinsulation.
+Rapid pressure changes may cause permanent damage to the thermal shield and/or superinsulation.

-WARNING:Do not leave the dewar pumping unattended
+WARNING: Do not leave the dewar pumping unattended.

 You can check for outgassing by closing valve #2 and seeing if the pressure rises.
 Usually, it will only take one or two minutes to determine the static pressure.
 If the static pressure is greater than desired, resume pumping.

-WARNING:Never use helium gas to flush the vacuum space.
+WARNING: Never use helium gas to flush the vacuum space.
 While small quantities of nitrogen or air left in the dewar vacuum space will eventually freeze out, helium left in the vacuum space will never freeze out.
 The result will be either extremely high boil-off or the inability to collect liquid helium.

-WARNING:Never flush a cold dewar.
-Admitting any gas into the vacuum space of a dewar that still has a liquid cryogen in it will result in catastrophic event with the potential for injury, loss of life and significant damage to the dewar and surroundings.
-If you have any concerns about flushing a cold dewar, contact the manufacturer before proceeding.
+WARNING: Never flush the vacuum space of a cold dewar.
+Admitting any gas into the vacuum space of a dewar that still has a liquid cryogen in it may result in catastrophic event with the potential for injury, loss of life, and significant damage to the dewar and surroundings.

 Once you have achieved a good vacuum in the dewar, close the valve by the following procedure: